trevorbaca/animales/animales/etc/to-do.md

             result = self.items.__getitem__(argument)
         IndexError: tuple index out of range

-7. Make document tag settings like (ctms) persist in metadata.
+8. Make document tag settings like (ctms) persist in metadata.

-8. Teach (dup) to replace only [Q] with [R].
+9. Teach (dup) to replace only [Q] with [R].
     Currently:
     Ok?> y
     Replacing 'Q' with 'R' ...
     Replaced 272 instances over 272 lines in 3 files.

-9. Write doctests for abjad.Job factory methods.
+10. Write doctests for abjad.Job factory methods.

-10. Change (st) to work on current tree like (diff).
+11. Change (st) to work on current tree like (diff).

+12. Alphabetize (it) output.

+13. Eventually integrate make into build process.